AngelsSoftwareOrg/OneClickZip/README.md

 ![File Association on the File System](https://i.imgur.com/14sDavq.png)

-To associate the One Click Zip extension on the file System, open the program and
+## (Optional) File Association

-Click the File Association menu option.
+In case the file association didn't kick in during the installation (using the latest installer available), to associate the file extensions on the File System, open the program and click the File Association menu option.

 ![File Association](https://i.imgur.com/1RfwDaB.png)